 Then she got the idea that it was time to push the envelope a little and hang in there with the rasp in his mouth while he drifted backwards a little and bam! – Oliver made the quite sudden energy breakthrough into that relaxation and co-operation that you see in the video.

 More important than the task itself

 The task itself isn’t finished, we sooo… needed to celebrate and appreciate Oliver’s breakthrough AND SOAK UP ALL THOSE GOOD FEELINGS, so that behaviour will be his new normal next time.
 When Jenavive comes back next week to do another three horses, she’ll do Oliver again and I expect she’ll be able to do his teeth more thoroughly.
 And maybe it will be that day, or maybe even the time after that before the dental gag goes on so that she can see and feel inside for doing a brilliant job on the teeth themselves.

 And we’ll be cool with whatever time it takes, because releasing that old terror and the diabiolical resistance that went with it, was enormously more important than getting the task done and getting this new relaxation and co-operation as the new normal, will save us MEGA time and angst in the future.

 You don’t need to be born with the level of Feel and sensitivity of a world class horse person that’s needed to help a horse like this – ANYONE can develop it.
-Start with 21 Days to a Quiet Mind – Practical horse meditations.
+Start with Journey to Feel, it really is a very special little program!